Main content | back to top

-Our Upstream businesses explore for and extract crude oil and natural gas, often in joint ventures with international and national oil companies.
-We liquefy natural gas by cooling and transport it to customers across the world.
-We also convert natural gas to liquids (GTL) to provide cleaner burning fuels.
-Upstream markets and trades natural gas and power in support of our businesses.
-We extract bitumen – an especially thick, heavy oil – from mined oil sands and convert it to synthetic crude oil.
+Our Upstream business searches for and recovers crude oil and natural gas.
+It liquefies and transports natural gas, and operates the infrastructure needed to deliver both oil and natural gas to market.
+The Upstream business also extracts bitumen – an especially thick, heavy oil – from oil sands and converts it into synthetic crude oil.
 We are also developers of wind power as a means to generate electricity.

 Our Upstream businesses are grouped into two organisational units: Upstream Americas, covering the Americas, and Upstream International, covering the rest of the world with major interests in Europe, Asia/Middle East/Russia, Australia/Oceania and Africa.

 Our Downstream business manages Shell’s refining and marketing activities for oil products and chemicals.
 Refining includes manufacturing, supply and shipping of crude oil.
 Marketing sells a range of products, including fuels, lubricants, bitumen and liquefied petroleum gas (LPG), for home, transport and industrial use.
 Chemicals produces and markets petrochemicals for industrial customers, including the raw materials for plastics, coatings and detergents.

 The Downstream business also trades crude oil, oil products and petrochemicals – including supply to our own businesses – and markets gas and power.
 It provides shipping services by managing one of the world’s largest fleets of liquefied natural gas (LNG) carriers) and oil tankers.
 In addition, Downstream oversees Shell’s interests in alternative energy (excluding wind) and CO2 management.